Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Second stage: error correction

-\begin{remark} From the proof of Theorem~\ref{th:Z-stabs-seq}, we can see that in effect we are measuring $6|\mathsf{F}|-12$ independent stabilizers.
-Thus compared to the TSCC where we measure $2|\mathsf{F}|-2$ stabilizers we are measuring in addition $4|\mathsf{F}|-10$ gauge operators.
-On TSCC it is possible to gauge fix at most $r+s=6|\mathsf{F}|-2$ stabilizers, thus we are order maximal with respect to the number of gauge operators that are being fixed. \end{remark}

-\begin{remark} If we are constrained to have one qubit to participate only in one measurement at a time, then measurement of the 4-body $Z$ type operators i.e., $U_f^\square$ will require three rounds.
-In one round, we measure all $U_f^\square$ where $f\in \mathsf{F}_{cc'}$ and $cc'\in \{rg,rb, bg \}$.
-Under this constraint, we have total five rounds of measurements: one round for $XX$ type operators, one round for $YY$ type operators and three rounds for $ZZZZ$ type operators. \end{remark}

-For decoding the TSCC we can use the stabilizers of the color codes and proceed to decode independently on each of the stacks.
-Since Theorem~\ref{th:Z-stabs-seq} shows that we can also measure the TSCC stabilizers along with the stabilizers of the color codes, we use them to preprocess the erasures before decoding on the color codes.
-We were motivated by the fact that preprocessing using peeling led to an improvement in the performance \cite{ITW_TSCC}.

-We obtain syndromes for $X$ type stabilizers of the color codes as discussed in Theorem~\ref{th:Z-stabs-seq}.
+We obtain syndromes for $X$ type stabilizers of the color codes using Algorithm~\ref{alg:direct}.
 Once the color code syndromes are obtained, we decode the color codes by adapting a color code erasure decoder.
 We then lift the joint estimate on all the stacks back to the TSCC.
 We lift the error estimate back on the TSCC according to the color of the color code.
-Since color code is a CSS code, we can perform $X$ error correction and $Z$ error correction in any order.
 Considering we clear both $X$ and $Z$ error on the copies of color codes, we perform gauge fixing for correcting both the errors.
-Algorithm~\ref{alg:z-correction-with-gauge-fixing} describes the decoding procedure for phase flip errors with gauge fixing.
+We use Algorithm~\ref{alg:dec_using_tcc_synd}, with $\sigma=Z$, to correct phase flip errors with gauge fixing.

+\begin{remark} We can see that in effect we are fixing $6|\mathsf{F}|-12$ independent stabilizers.
+On TSCC it is possible to gauge fix at most $r+s=6|\mathsf{F}|-2$ stabilizers.
+Compared to the TSCC where we measure $2|\mathsf{F}|-2$ stabilizers we are measuring in addition $4|\mathsf{F}|-10$ gauge operators.
+Thus we are order maximal with respect to the number of gauge operators that are being fixed. \end{remark}

 From Eq.~\eqref{eqn:hypercycle-decompo}, we have that the hypercycle stabilizer of TSCC can be decomposed to a sum of color code stabilizers.
 Therefore, clearing the syndromes on the color codes also clears the syndrome on the TSCC.
 This makes sure that correction restores the state to the codespace, namely, the joint +1-eigenspace of the subsystem code stabilizers.
+(Since color code is a CSS code, we can perform $X$ error correction and $Z$ error correction in any order.)